Anarios/return-youtube-dislike/SECURITY-FAQ.md

 ### Can you uniquely identify me if I dislike?

 Yes.
 When you dislike a video, we create a randomly generated unique ID for you that is not tied to your Google account.
 This is done to prevent botting.
+But there is no way to tie this random Id to you or your personal youtube account.

 ### What information do you have, exactly?